Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Global division problems and residues

 \section{Global division problems and residues}

-Let \eqref{ecomplex} be a generically exact Hermitian complex over a smooth variety $X$.
-Moreover, let $\phi$ be a global holomorphic section of $E_0$ such that $R^f\phi=0$.
+In this section we will discuss a method for solving division problems on $X$ using residue theory, which originates from \cite{A3}.
+Throughout the section, \eqref{ecomplex} is a generically exact Hermitian complex over $X$ and $\phi$ is a global holomorphic section of $E_0$.

+Let us first assume that $X$ is smooth and that $R^f\phi=0$.
 As we have seen in Section ~\ref{svart}, then $\nabla_f (U^f\phi)=\phi$.
 If the double complex $\M_{\ell,k}=\Cu_{0,k}(X,E_\ell)$ is exact in the $k$-direction except at $k=0$, then it follows, cf., \eqref{bus1}, that there is a global holomorphic solution to $f^1 q=\phi$.
 Let us see more precisely what is needed.
 Notice that $U^f_{\min(M,n+1)}\phi$ is automatically $\dbar$-closed.
-Since $X$ is smooth then by the Dolbeault isomorphism for currents it is possible to solve successively the equations
+Since $X$ is smooth, by the Dolbeault isomorphism for currents it is possible to successively solve the equations

 if

 Then

 is a holomorphic solution to $f^1q=\phi$.
 To sum up we have